 Absolutely not.
 All of those symptoms are really occurring.
 They're occurring because your anxiety and your mind trigger your fight or flight response, which is a rush of adrenaline that tells your body to start activating all of these functions designed to keep you safe from harm.
 If you were faced with danger, then you would need all of these functions to be activated.
 Since you don't, it feels like anxiety.

 So while something in your own head may be mental, once that adrenaline is activated the symptoms are very real, and not something you're imagining.
-In addition, those with anxiety have a tendency to experience rushes of adrenaline even without thoughts, because their ability to control that adrenaline weakens.
+Also, those with anxiety tend to experience rushes of adrenaline even without thoughts, because their ability to control that adrenaline weakens.

 Anxiety is often caused by irrational thoughts and feelings, and there is a component of anxiety that is certainly mental.
 That's why coping tools to control anxiety work.